betheden/hebrew-grammar/content/infinitive_absolute.rst

 Function
 --------

-The infinitive absolute can express the following range of meanings:
+The infinitive absolute can express the following range of meanings.

 Expresses intensity or certainty of verbal action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^